 Quilia vs. MyCase Client Portal: What’s the Difference?

 Choosing the right client portal solution can have a significant impact on your law firm’s efficiency and client experience.
 With so many options available, it’s important to understand the key differences between them.
-While MyCase offers a traditional client portal that requires active input from the firm, Quilia takes a more automated approach, reducing the workload on the firm’s staff.
+While the MyCase client portal offers a traditional solution that requires active input from the firm, Quilia takes a more automated approach, reducing the workload on the firm’s staff.
 Let’s dive into the key distinctions between these two platforms and why Quilia’s automation gives it the edge.

 Key Differences: